MysteryPoo/todo-list/frontend/README.md

 This template should help get you started developing with Vue 3 in Vite.

 ## TO DO
-Hide completed tasks after some time
 Add an Undo queue
-Add button to show hidden tasks for a short time Deploy to server
+Deploy to server
 Setup Traefik
 Setup TLS